thunkable/docs-thunkable-com/ios/faqs.md

 * To publish to the App Store, you do have to sign up for the [Apple Developer Program](https://developer.apple.com/programs/) membership \(currently $99/year\)

-#### Aside from supporting apps on different platforms, what are the main differences between Thunkable for iOS and Thunkable for Android? {#any-special-requirements-to-be-an-ios-developer-can-you-make-it-easier-for-new-developers}
+#### Aside from supporting apps on different platforms, what are the main differences between Thunkable for iOS and Thunkable for Android? {#differences}

 Thunkable for iOS is built completely new from the ground up on modern infrastructure that should allow users not only to build their best apps for iOS but soon, for both iOS and Android simultaneously.